U.S. calls on world to 'pick a side' on Venezuela; Europeans set to recognize Guaido

 After Washington's declaration of support for Guaido, Maduro cut off diplomatic relations with the United States on Wednesday and gave U.S. diplomats 72 hours to leave the country.

-Although some diplomats left on Friday, Guaido said the U.S. embassy was still working and that embassy officials had been to visit him.
+However, Maduro softened his demand that all U.S. embassy staff withdraw by Saturday.

+Instead, the two countries will seek an agreement to replace the embassies with "Interest Offices" in their respective capitals within 30 days, the statement said.
+If that fails, the missions would close.

-(Additional reporting by Paul Day in Madrid and Frank Jack Daniel in Caracas; Writing by Humeyra Pamuk; Editing by Mary Milliken and Jonathan Oatis)
+(Additional reporting by Paul Day in Madrid and Angus Berwick in Caracas; Tom Miles in Geneva and Michelle Nichols in New York.; Writing by Humeyra Pamuk; Editing by Mary Milliken, Jonathan Oatis and Sandra Maler)